CSS HUNLEY

 to explode on contact as it was pushed against an enemy

 vessel.
-After Horace Hunley's death, General Beauregard
+After Horace Hunley's death, General

-bow, angled downwards so the explosive charge would be
+pipe was then attached to her bow so the explosive charge would be

-delivered sufficiently under water to make it effective.
+delivered sufficiently under water.

 During the